Baldwin–Kennedy meeting: Meeting

 set the tone of the meeting because he stammers when he's upset and he stammered when he talked to Bobby and said that he was nauseated by the necessity of being in that room.
 I knew what he meant.
 It was not personal at all. ...
 Bobby took it personally.
 Bobby took it personally and turned away from him.
 That was a mistake because he turned toward us.
 We were the reasonable, responsible, mature representatives of the Black community.
 Lorraine Hansberry said, "You've got a great many very, very accomplished people in this room, Mr. Attorney General.
 But the only man who should be listened to is that man over there."

 Kennedy and Smith began to argue.
-Kennedy was particularly shocked when Smith said he would "never never never" join the military to fight against Cuba for the USA.
+Kennedy was particularly shocked when Smith said he would "never never never" join the military to fight against Cuba for the United States.
 The assembled group felt, generally, that Kennedy did not understand the depth of the problem at hand.